NOTES ON ROUTE SETTING FOR DRY ICE

 A real ice tool pick will blow off of marginal placements if the direction of pull is not consistent.
 Careful focus and concentration to maintain the placement is necessary to stay on.

-This is what makes mixed climbing interesting.
+This focus is what makes ice and mixed climbing interesting.

 -Holds used with DRY ICE Tools must have some positivity.
 Incuts, Jugs, Finger Buckets, and Horns all work very well.